jamesblanksby/home/docker/unifi/README.md

 # UniFi Controller

-A wireless network management software solution from Ubiquiti Networks.
+A wireless network and video management software solution from Ubiquiti Networks.